ucb-bar/hammer/doc/Hammer-Use/Hierarchical.rst

 Special Notes & Limitations
 ---------------------------

 #.
-Hammer IR keys propagate up through the hierarchical tree when using the auto-generated Makefile.
-For example, if ``vlsi.inputs.clocks`` was specified in the constraints for ``ModuleAA`` but not for ``ModuleA``, ``ModuleA`` will inherit ``ModuleAA``'s constraints.
-Take special care of where your constraints come from, especially for a parent module with more than one submodule.
-To avoid confusion, it is recommended to specify the same set of keys for every module.

-#.
 Hammer IR keys specified at the root level (i.e. outside of ``vlsi.inputs.hierarchical.constraints``) do not override the corresponding submodule constraints.
 However, if you add a Hammer IR file using ``-p`` on the command line (after the file containing ``vlsi.inputs.hierarchical.constraints``), those keys are global and override submodule constraints unless a meta action is specified.
-To avoid confusion, it is recommended to specify all constraints with ``vlsi.inputs.hierarchical.constraints``.
+To avoid confusion, it is recommended to specify all constraints module-by-module with ``vlsi.inputs.hierarchical.constraints``.

 #.
 Most Hammer APIs are not yet intelligent enough to constrain across hierarchical boundaries.
 For example: